dwyl/learn-testling/README.md

 And tweeted it to Substack: https://twitter.com/nelsonic/status/600368503401664512

+Given that this is a **known issue**: https://github.com/substack/testling/issues/88 I'm not going to hold my breath on it.

 > Come back to this if we get any reply on StackOverflow, Twitter or GitHub! until then, SauceLabs...

 ## Note